AloyASen/gzipstream/README.md

 Without `gzipstream`, processing of the file would only be possible by fully downloading it.
 This is highly inefficient as (a) a gzipped WARC file is composed of multiple independent gzip files and (b) the WARC file is hunderds of megabytes in size.

+managed as an archieve for remote delivery from master master branch

 For minimal usage however...

 ```python